24 *Sew* Perfect Gifts for Quilters and Sewists

 Shopping for your creative friend with a passion for sewing?
-These clever gifts for quilters and sewists are sure to be a hit (and we bet they haven't seen a few of these picks before!).
+These are the best gifts for quilters and sewists.
+They're sure to be a hit—and we bet they haven't seen a few of these picks before!

 Every sewist and quilter knows that the light on the sewing machine is just not bright enough for threading needles and seeing detailed work.
-Illuminate your space with an OttLite desk lamp.
+Illuminate your space with a desk lamp.
 This flexible LED lamp is perfect for shedding light on your latest project.

 A good iron is a seamstress’s best friend.
-And if that iron has a retractable cord to keep the sewing cupboard organized, like this Rowenta steam iron, well, that’s a best friend for life.
+And if that iron has a retractable cord to keep the sewing cupboard organized, like this steam iron, well, that’s a best friend for life.
 We love its durable stainless steel construction and over 350 steam holes smooth even the wrinkliest fabric.

 Gertie Sews Jiffy Dresses Book